da4ftso/websites-for-screensaver/README.md

  To use some cycles and some bandwidth to visualize data, or give your GPU a workout, or (hopefully) make you crack a smile.

  All sites copyright their respective owners.
+No endorsement is implied or offered for anything on this page, it is for reference only.

 ## .savers
  While there were plenty of free and paid options pre-macOS Monterey, on Ventura and Apple Silicon, I prefer https://github.com/liquidx/webviewscreensaver.